CONSTITUTION AND BYLAWS OF THE TORONTO NEWCOMERS CLUB

 - Vice President Convenors – Shall organize convenors for all interest groups and coordinate all activities, including welcoming social gatherings for new and prospective members.

 - Secretary – Shall distribute dates and agendas for and record and provide minutes of the AGM, board meetings, and executive committee meetings.
 The secretary shall be responsible for maintaining a digital record/archive of minutes, newsletters, directories, and revisions of the constitution and bylaws.
-The secretary shall act on the TNC’s behalf with membership correspondence.

 - Treasurer – Shall propose a budget to the board for the upcoming year, shall keep a record of monies received and monies disbursed, pay bills in accordance with the approved budget, and obtain executive committee approval for expenses not covered by the budget.